The Negative Effects of Social Media

-In an interview at an Axios event, Sean Parker, the former president of Facebook spoke about how the Facebook social networking website is designed to prey on a psychological vulnerability within people.
+In an interview, Sean Parker, the former president of Facebook spoke about how the Facebook social networking website is designed to prey on a psychological vulnerability within people.
 Sean Parker said the Facebook app which is used by over 2 billion people around the world takes advantage of human vulnerabilities and the human need for social-validation and is possibly re-wiring human brains.

 There is no doubt that there are great benefits or advantages of using social media / networking websites.
 Social media sites can be beneficial both to an individual and for an organization.

 Such benefits include:

 Connectivity – people can connect and communicate from all over the world at a very low cost

 Promotion – people can promote themselves, their ideas, and their businesses to a specific or wide range of audience.